 Old Town

 So many things to see here!
-Take a stroll down Victoria Street and Grassmarket, go shopping in Cockburn Street, discover Vintage finds at Armstrong’s (they have a couple of stores throughout the city) or in one of the many charity shops along Nicolson Street (and further south).
+Take a stroll down Victoria Street and Grassmarket, go shopping in Cockburn Street, discover vintage finds at Armstrong’s (they have a couple of stores throughout the city) or in one of the many charity shops along Nicolson Street (and further south).
 Don’t forget the Royal Mile (Hunter Square towards the Castle).
-For more serenity, check out the hidden garden next to Canongate Kirk (Dunbar’s Close).
+For more serenity, visit the hidden garden next to Canongate Kirk (Dunbar’s Close).
 Make sure you give our good boy Bobby a pat on the head for good luck!
-Right behind you find Greyfriars Kirkyard which is a must see as well.
+Right behind you find Greyfriars Kirkyard which is a must-see as well.
+For a rainy day, check out what’s on show at the City Art Gallery (free entrance!).

 Portobello Beach